 One of my favorite ways to find keywords is through Keysearch.

 Keysearch is a keyword research tool that has many helpful features.
 You can use it to find keywords which I’ll go into detail below.
-You can also analyze your competitors, track your rankings, check for backlinks, and many other things.
+You can also analyze your competitors, track your rankings, check for backlinks, and do many other things.

 It’s an all-in-one tool that can help you take your SEO to the next level.

-If you decide you want to invest in it, you can get Keysearch for 20% OFF with the code KSDISC.
+If you want to continue using Keysearch, you can get a 20% off your subscription with the code KSDISC.

 Short Tail vs Long Tail Keywords

 Short-tail keywords are keywords that only have 1 or 2 words.
 They are more generic and have high search volume.
 Because of the high search volume, they are very competitive and hard to rank for.

 On the other hand, long-tail keywords are keywords that have 3 or more words.
 They are more specific and therefore less searched for.
 People are searching for those phrases less so it’s easier to rank for them.

 Here is an example to help you understand the difference better.